Before any meditator starts getting deep meditation experiences, he/she often wonders: what does deep meditation feel like?

 According to scientists, our brains are designed to seek pleasure and avoid pain at all cost.
 Before you start performing deep breathing meditation, try seeking contentment and joy.
 Once your brain picks up the message that everything is well and you’re safe, all restlessness and anxiety diminishes.
 Here are some of the ways you can gladden your mind:

-- Repeat a mantra such as ‘I am well and healthy’ or ‘I feel happy and content’.
-This acts as a positive affirmation.
+- Repeat a positive affirmation such as ‘I am well and healthy’ or ‘I feel happy and content’.

 - Recall a few things you’re thankful for.